Office of Inspector General

 OIG investigations address administrative, civil and criminal violations of laws and regulations.
 The subject of an OIG investigation can be any agency employee, an FMC contractor, consultant or a person or entity involved in alleged wrongdoing affecting FMC programs and operations.

-The OIG conducts audits, evaluations and reviews of agency programs and activities.
+The OIG conducts audits and reviews of agency programs and activities.
 In general, these activities involve an examination and analysis of FMC bureaus or offices, programs, or operations.

 Other OIG Reports